cloverstudio/ThinWS/README.md

 # ThinWS

 This npm package is still under development and may change considerably in the near future.
-Version 1.0.9 is the current one in the time of writing this readme.
+Version 1.0.9 is the current one at the time of writing this readme.

 This is a custom websocket server and client wrapper created in mind for horizontal scalability.
 It uses redis pub/sub for communication between multiple server instances.
 You can run multiple server node apps (which create a thinWSServer object) behind a load balancer like nginx or HAProxy.
 This package uses npm package [websocket](https://www.npmjs.com/package/websocket) as its underlying websocket server.